Species Deceases

 Species Deceases is an extended play by Australian rock band Midnight Oil, released on 26 November 1985 under the CBS record label.
 Debuting at No. 1 on the Australian Kent Music Report Singles Chart for six weeks from December 1985 to January 1986, it was the first Australian single and/or EP to reach the number-one spot.
-Its chart appearance also remains the only time Midnight Oil where topped the national singles chart.
+Its chart appearance also remains the only time Midnight Oil topped the national singles chart.

 Background and composition

 Species Deceases was produced with Francois Kevorkian at Paradise Studios, Darlinghurst for Sprint Music and distributed by Columbia.
 The EP features a "rumbling punk" sound, with Ian McFarlane adding, "In terms of sheer sonic firepower, it was one of the band's hardest hitting works".

 A line from the song "Blossom and Blood" appeared in the message that got flashed on infected computers by the worm WANK: "You talk of times of peace for all and then prepare for war."